Home > Resources > FAQs & GUIDES

 What do I do if I want to relocate with my children?

 You should obtain the express written consent of your former partner in advance.
 If that is not possible, you should seek the Court’s permission to relocate.
-The Court will determine what arrangement is in the best interests of the child, by looking at the relationship between the parents and the child, the child’s age, the difficulty and expense of visits with the other parent, the reasons for relocation, and whether it is appropriate for the other parent to also relocate.
+The Court will determine what arrangement is in the best interests of the child, including consideration of the safety of the child and the parents, and by looking at the relationship between the parents and the child, the child’s age, the difficulty and expense of visits with the other parent, the reasons for relocation, and whether it is appropriate for the other parent to also relocate.

 What happens if the children do not want to spend time with the other parent?